-Because 4-stroke engines have more pistons, a longer/ heavier crankshaft, and a camshaft with multiple spark plugs, it goes without saying that they’re weightier than the simpler, smaller 2-stroke variant.
-After all, a 2-stroke engine possesses a single piston and one spark plug to perform the whole combustion cycle.
+Because 4-stroke engines have more components, it goes without saying that they’re heavier than the simpler, smaller 2-stroke variant.

 When comparing each engine in terms of their raw power output, the 2-stroke engine is the winner of the pair.
 It combusts far more frequently than the 4-stroke, and that means more frequent, responsive power!

-More parts mean more to fix and, of course, are more complicated to fix if things go wrong, which makes the 4-stroke the more complex of the pair.
-2-stroke engines are lacking in parts and complex sets of extra valves, so they’re easy to perform regular maintenance on.
+More parts mean more to fix and, of course, they are more complicated to fix if things go wrong, which makes the 4-stroke the more complex of the pair.
+2-stroke engines contain fewer parts and complex sets of extra valves, so they’re easy to perform regular maintenance on.

-Because you aren’t mixing oil with fuel, the 4-stroke engine is considered to be more environmentally friendly than its 2-stroke counterpart.
+Because you aren’t mixing oil with fuel, the 4-stroke engine is considered to be more environmentally friendly than its 2-stroke counterpart, and it’s more fuel efficient.
 That, and the 4-stroke is also considerably quieter than the distinctive buzz-like roar of a 2-stroke engine.

 Because 2-stroke engines generate more power more frequently than their 4-stroke counterparts, and they’re also far lighter, you’ll see a lot of these 2-stroke engines on go-karts.
 The fact that 2-strokes are also very easy to maintain, with a lack of complicated parts to worry about, also makes them very attractive to go-kart enthusiasts.

 Most, if not all, go-karts in younger age brackets have a 2-stroke engine installed, and this is because kids are lighter than adults.
-Lighter load, plus a lightweight, smaller kart, wrapped up with a 2-stroke, and you’ve got a winning package!
+Lighter loads, plus a lightweight, smaller kart, wrapped up with a 2-stroke, makes for a winning package!

-That isn’t to say that you won’t see these engines on adult karts; rental tracks will use a couple of 2-strokes to power their rigs because of how easy they are to maintain.
+That isn’t to say that you won’t see these engines on adult karts.
+Rental tracks will often use 2-strokes to power their rigs because of how easy they are to maintain.
 It doesn’t really matter that the 2-strokes aren’t very efficient because, in sprint kart races, you’ll only be doing a maximum of 30 laps on most circuits.

 4-Stroke Engines In Karting